codership/galera/Docs_tommi/python3/source/performance.rst

 apply them to yet.
 Depending on a state transfer mechanism (for example, *mysqldump*), the node that sends the state transfer may not be able to apply write sets.
 Instead, the node must cache the write sets for a catch-up phase.
-Currently, the write sets are cached in memory and, if the system runs out of memory, either the state transfer will fail or the cluster will block and wait for the state transfer to end.
+The Writeset Cache (GCache) is used to cache write sets on memory-mapped files on disk.
+These files are allocated as needed.
+In other words, the limit for the cache is the available disk space.
+Writing on disk reduces memory consumption.

-To control memory usage for writeset caching, see chapter :ref:`Optional Memory Settings <Optional Memory Settings>`.
+.. seealso:: Chapter :ref:`Optional Memory Settings <Optional Memory Settings>`

 ------------------------------------
  Dealing with Large Transactions